 What Is the State Flower of Texas?
-How Was It Decided?
+Facts & FAQ

 Texas doesn’t have one, but six state flowers.
 And we know that answer doesn’t sound definitive—especially considering states usually have one symbol—but you’ll understand once you learn about its history.